 How much does a divorce cost in Virginia?

 No divorce is identical, and that means costs may vary from case to case.
 There are fixed fees such as filing the papers and sending a representative to serve your spouse.
 These fees generally range less than $100.

 If the prenuptial agreement is valid with every requirement being met, then it can help you during divorce proceedings if the terms protect your belongings such as assets and property.

 Does Virginia allow for legal separation?

-If there are grounds for the divorce, the separation period is waived and the spouse can file immediately on grounds or “fault.”
+If there are grounds for annulment, the separation period is waived and the spouse can file immediately on grounds or “fault.”

-If you have any concerns or questions about your divorce, call McCollam Wright, PLLC today and speak with a knowledgeable divorce attorney in Manassas.
+If you have any concerns or questions, call Sandground, West, Silek, Raminpour & Wright, PLC today and speak with a knowledgeable Manassas family law attorney.
 We can take a look at your situation and help you determine how to best proceed.